Maria’s Top 6 Tips for Moving to Australia Solo

 We caught up with Maria McGrath who went on the Australia Working Holiday Visa and asked her what advice she would give other solo travellers.
 Don’t miss her 6 Hot Tips!

-I love lists so I made a list of cities that I thought appealed to me and a list of factors to cross-reference them against for consideration.
+I love lists so I made a list of cities that appealed to me.
+Also a list of factors to cross-reference them against for consideration.
 These factors were job opportunities, cost of living, weather and do I know someone there.
 With winter approaching in the northern hemisphere, Australia got the vote.
-Job opportunities for me in marketing were best in Sydney and Melbourne but with Sydney’s significantly higher cost of living and a couple of connections already in Melbourne, Melbourne won out.
+Job opportunities for me in marketing were best in Sydney and Melbourne.
+With Sydney’s significantly higher cost of living and a couple of connections already in Melbourne, Melbourne won out.

 Was I sure?
 Absolutely not.
 But did arriving in Melbourne to the greeting of some familiar faces make me feel like I was at the start of something really REALLY good?
 Yes it did!

 Finding a job – my advice, keep at it!
 Don’t get disheartened if you struggle to land that first role.
-There are working restrictions on the working holiday visa such as only being able to work six months with one employer and these restrictions will make it a little more challenging.
+There are working restrictions on the working holiday visa such as only being able to work six months with one employer.
+These restrictions will make it a little more challenging.
 I was determined to find something in my field so as not to have a gap in my experience and it came eventually.
-However, there are always jobs in hospitality, admin and construction so you will find something!
+However, there are always jobs in hospitality, admin, and construction so you will find something!

 BUT the best thing about Melbourne is the culture of having a work-life balance.
 It is so refreshing!
 ESPECIALLY during the summer!
 BBQs, beaches and a never-ending string of street festivals.
 Work is only secondary to living for the Aussies so make sure you embrace that mentality!

 3. A People Of Great Worth – The Irish Diaspora